cvan/dom2screenshot/README.md

 # dom2screenshot

-__Client-side solution of taking a screenshot of a DOM element and getting back a CORS'd CDN URL.__
+__Client-side tool for taking a screenshot of a DOM element and getting back a CORS'd CDN URL.__

 Prototyping with HTML and CSS is fun and easy!
 Style your element, and with the click of a button, you'll get back an image URL that is served from a CDN and has CORS headers.